Self-Protecting Projects

 Remember, these checks must be blocking!
 You can also analize your code via an external tool such as SonarQube but such pipelines are usually not blocking so the team just has a backlog of tasks which are never really fixed.
 When is the last time you went and fixed some complaints in Sonar?
 My guess is: never.

-Now, since we’re talking about self-protecting projects, here is another thing that I like to do: I let the project open its own bug reports.
+Now, since we’re talking about self-protecting projects, here is another thing that I sometimes like to do: I let the project open its own bug reports.
 Usually, when you catch an exception, you just log it and hope someone in your company has a Log Analyzer which is smart enough to handle every logged error.
 Then, hope that someone actually bothers to verify the logs.

 Why not open a ticket right away?
 As soon as you catch an exception, you can use the RESTful API of your Issue Tracker to open a ticket.
 Github, GitLab or Jira all offer such APIs.
 Of course, this is a matter of architecture, you can’t just make HTTP calls anywhere throughout your application.
-But if your is code object-oriented, you should be able to achieve this goal elegantly.***
+But if your is code object-oriented, you should be able to achieve this goal elegantly.
+It’s obvious that this approach can be pretty dangerous (for example, in the case of infinite loops), but it’s fun to play with the idea, at least when working on a pet project.

 In my case, the project was a chatbot where the highest abstraction was the “Action”.
 Whatever the chatbot did, we called an Action.
 Now, Action is a Java interface with a main implementation and a decorator called VigilantAction.
 The “vigilant” action simply calls the original Action in a try/catch